 Species of marine nitrifying bacteria are different from those that prefer fresh water, and yet, are very closely related.

 Heterotrophic Bacteria are an organism that requires organic substrates to get its carbon for growth and development.
 Some are strictly aerobic, but many are facultative anaerobes (they can survive in either the presence or absence of oxygen).

 Another point is growth (which is why Heterotrophic bacteria are favored for cycling products); nitrifying (Autotrophic) bacteria will double in population every 15-24 hours under optimal growth conditions.
 Heterotrophic bacteria, on the other hand, can reproduce in as little as 15 minutes to 1 hour.

-The use of only Heterotrophic Bacteria to cycle an aquarium (or pond) can result in a bio environment that does not contain the necessary Autotrophic nitrifying bacteria to rapidly adapt to changes in bio load either from added fish, wastes, or similar; thus often resulting in sudden spikes in ammonia or nitrites when these Heterotrophic bacteria cycling products are not added in a timely or regular schedule!
-The other danger is cloudy water.
+The use of only Heterotrophic Bacteria to cycle an aquarium or pond can result in a bio environment that does not contain the necessary Autotrophic nitrifying bacteria to rapidly adapt to changes in bio load either from added fish, wastes, or similar; thus often resulting in sudden spikes in ammonia or nitrites when these Heterotrophic bacteria cycling products are not added in a timely or regular schedule!

 Low pH and Nitrification Important;